 Assemble top layer on bottom layer.
 Garnish top with whole berries.
 Serve at once.
 Serves 8 cake lovers.

 Chocolate cake, fresh strawberries, and whipped cream were made to go together!
-For this homemade strawberry cake recipe you need:
+For this old fashioned strawberry cake recipe you need:

 One 8-inch chocolate cake, completely cooled